-The current draft of the AASHTO Guide Spec on Structural Design with UHPC is almost entirely based on the content that FHWA's team developed for their consideration.
-The draft appears to be moving toward AASHTO ballot in 2023.
+- The current draft of the AASHTO Guide Spec on Structural Design with UHPC is almost entirely based on the content that FHWA's team developed for their consideration.
+The draft is scheduled for AASHTO ballot in May 2023. - An FHWA report covering the technical content of the draft AASHTO Guide Spec on Structural Design with UHPC as well as two structural analysis and design examples is progressing toward publication in mid-2023.